ahmettulutas/ahmettulutas/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="380" height="260" />

 ##  Front-end Developer in online payment systems and banking industry. 👨🏼‍💻 Arduino Lover.
-Junior Barstarzz :muscle:.
+Junior Barstarzz :muscle:
 - 🌱 At the moment, I am working in a fintech company as a React.js Developer.
-- 🌱 I am really proud of myself cause I didn't stop following my dream and achieved to land my first job.
-However, I am aware of the fact that I'm at the very beginning of my career and got a lot to learn and miles to go.
-To have a lot of things to learn, always having chance to produce and improve is what I really love in life so I believe I'm well-armored for any changes and improvements in the industry.

-- 🌱 I am currently learning Typescript and Next.js and MERN stack while also improving my React.js skills.
+- 🌱 Although my current job has kept me busy and I haven't had any cool project to display here on my github, I have been actively working to continue developing my skills as a frontend developer.
+I have a strong foundation in technologies such as React, Next.js, Gatsby.js and Redux, as well as experience with TypeScript.
+In my free time, I have been working on personal projects and exploring new technologies to stay up to date in the field.
+I have also taken online courses and used other resources to further my learning.
+I am constantly looking for ways to improve and expand my skillset, and I am always open to new opportunities to work on interesting projects.